neondatabase/website/content/docs/guides/partner-intro.md

 <DetailIconCards>

-<a href="https://neon.tech/partners" description="Discover how Neon can reduce your compute to zero when not in use" icon="hourglass">Partner Page</a>
+<a href="https://neon.tech/partners" description="Discover the benefits of partnering with Neon for serverless Postgres" icon="hourglass">Partner Page</a>

 <a href="https://neon.tech/partners#partners-apply" description="Request partnership online" icon="setup">Apply</a>